BradleyCodeU/bradleycodeu.github.io/_aicc/u02classification/u02imageclassify/instructions.md

 - Maybe play a different sound for each object.
 - Maybe display a different meme for each object.
 - Maybe use the [p5.speech library](https://idmnyu.github.io/p5.js-speech/) to have the computer read the text.
+- Maybe have it display the name of the object in different languages.
 - Maybe something else!

 The choice is yours!